 However, if you live more than a few miles from the shore chances are you have very little to fear if anything from tsunamis, although folks who live on or near the largest lakes must still be cautious because massive displacements of nearby hills or mountains into the lake, if applicable, could trigger a small-scale tsunami near the shore.

 Man-Caused Disasters and Events

 Rioting is an unpredictable, chaotic and ever-increasing threat as we go into the 21st century.
-Mob mentality gives way to danger and widespread destruction in the form of looting, arson assault, murder and occasionally kidnapping.
+Mob mentality gives way to danger and widespread destruction in the form of looting, arson assault, and occasionally kidnapping.

 Rioting can be difficult to pin down or predict, as anywhere you have large groups of people you potentially have the makings of a riot, but there are guidelines that may be useful.

 First, rioting most typically occurs in densely populated areas.
 Times of civil unrest, political turmoil or classist violence founded on any number of factors may lead to riotous behavior, behavior which can then be fomented and even directed by individual, organizational or state scale actors.

 Areas develop a reputation as riot prone based on the response of law enforcement to initial incidents as well as sustained political or social activism whipping people into a frenzy for one cause or another.